Using Cron to Schedule Tasks for Certain Times or Intervals

 sudo crontab -u www-data -e

-While the ability to run jobs as system users is powerful, it can sometimes be confusing to manage a large number of
+The ability to run jobs as system users is powerful.
+However, it is difficult to manage a large number of

 crontab files dispersed among many system users.
 Also carefully consider the security implications of running a cronjob with more privileges than is required.

-Cron will email the executing user by default with any output or errors that would normally be sent to the
+Cron sends emails to the executing user by default with any output or errors to the

 stderr.
 To disable email alerts, add

->/dev/null to the end of the job’s line in your
+>/dev/null to the end of the job’s line in the

 For example, the full line would be: